-Donna has been a cat parent and writer for the span of her lifetime.
-Her heart's passion is to share her love and knowledge of cats.
+Lillee Rhose has been a cat parent and writer her entire life.
+Her heart's passion is to share her love for and knowledge of cats.

 How Is the Cats Sense of Smell Stronger than Humans?